Jaime Jarrín

-Jaime Jarrín (/es/; born December 10, 1935) is an Ecuadorian-born American sportscaster known as the Spanish-language voice of the Los Angeles Dodgers.
+Jaime Jarrín (/es/; born December 10, 1933) is an Ecuadorian-born American former sportscaster known as the Spanish-language voice of the Los Angeles Dodgers.
 He began broadcasting for the Dodgers in 1959 and was the 1998 recipient of the Ford C. Frick Award from the Baseball Hall of Fame.
 One of the most recognizable voices in Hispanic broadcasting, Jarrín, "the Spanish Voice of the Dodgers" is also heard on Spectrum SportsNet LA's SAP channel.

 Career

-Born in Cayambe, Ecuador, Jarrín began work as a broadcaster in his home country when he was just 16 years old.
+Born in Cayambe, Ecuador, Jarrín began work as a broadcaster in his home country in 1948, when he was just 15 years old.
 He went on to become the announcer for the National Congress of Ecuador.
 He came to the United States on June 24, 1955.
 At the time, he had never seen a baseball game.